Zac-HD/hypofuzz/notes/launch-plan.md

       while small.
 NB check this makes sense given minimal income)
 - [x] Xero subscription for bookeeping and invoicing
     - [x] Send form to set up bank feeds
-    - [ ] Talk to Kathy and Gianmarco about
+    - [x] Set up chart of accounts (added SAAS, sponsorships, and revenue sources)
-        - [ ] decide on and record chart of accounts (e.g. splitting other revenue from subs; maybe subs by size) Kathy adds codes for domains, subscriptions, etc.  Sponsorships?
+    - [ ] Talk to Gianmarco about
         - What other setup should I be doing?
         - What legal advice / drafting do I need?
         - What insurance do I need?